SharkSnack/shiren-4/content/system/necklace-moves.md

 ## Move List

-There are a total of 29 moves that Shiren can learn.<br/>Use a Calling Pot and lots of Pot Expand Scrolls to quickly learn moves from NPCs.
+There are a total of 29 moves that Shiren can learn.<br/>Use a Calling Pot and lots of Expand Scrolls to quickly learn moves from NPCs.

 <table class="moveTable">
   <tr>